Frequently Asked Questions

 Why only a 15-day round for each genre?

 This is very important.
-It keeps the number of entries lower and balances them between new and seasoned writers.
-Having only one genre per round allows writers to compete against their peers.
+It lowers the number of entries, and having only one genre per round allows writers to compete against their peers.

 Is there an actual award?